How to understand the importance of controlling the speed & depth of your salmon fly which is a vital skill when fishing for salmon in Scotland.

 The upstream mend will also assist your sink tip to bed in (if you’re fishing with a sink tip) and sink your fly down before the current tightens your fly line and your fly starts to fish.
 The most important thought process you can have while salmon fishing is actually concentrating on the speed and depth of your fly rather than getting caught up with thoughts about the arial performance of your fly line as most salmon fishers do.
 Understand that the speed & depth of your fly is a very important part of salmon fishing and that your fly can be slowed up with an upstream mend in faster water as it is presented to the river or even speeded up (as mentioned above) with a downstream mend when required in a fast or slow stream water.
 Book a professional salmon fishing guide to teach you these important salmon fly 'fishing' skills.

 Over the decades of careful riverbank observations (and putting sub surface salmon fly swim thought adjustments into practice) and gaining complete faith in getting away from the salmon fly swim robotics of regular salmon fishers I can 100% confirm that if you want extra success in this pursuit you have to literally become the salmon fly and adjust your fly's depth & swim pace behaviour to exactly where you think your target audience is located and what is likely to entice them.
 Making your fly stand out in the crowd via carefully considered depth & pace thougths or sometimes even delivering it from a different side of the river can trigger salmon fly investigations that regular fly swim patterns won't get the benefit of.
-Whatever you do don't be a 'launch & hope' specialist as salmon more often than not require that extra dimesion of planning.
+Whatever you do don't be a 'launch & hope' specialist as salmon more often than not require that extra dimension of planning.